Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Experimental Settings

 \subsection{Settings of Each Method}

 \begin{itemize}[leftmargin=0.5cm] \item \textbf{Model choice:} As the prediction model for each method, we use a two-layer multi-layer perceptron (MLP) with rectified linear unit (ReLU) activation and $32$ hidden units for all datasets.
 For our \textbf{C-IFair} method, we parameterize the propensity score model $\pi_{\bia, \bix^{\mathrm{ad}}}(\biZ) \coloneqq \pr(\biA=\bia, \biX^{\mathrm{ad}} = \bix^{\mathrm{ad}} \mid \biZ)$ using a two-layer MLP with ReLU activation and $64$ hidden units.
 In all experiments, we obtain IPW weights by applying self-normalization, which divides each IPW weight by its empirical average; in \Cref{subsec-add-sensitivity}, we present sensitivity analyses of our method to weight clipping. \item \textbf{Hyperparameters:} \begin{itemize} \item \textbf{Training settings for prediction models:} For all methods, we set the batch size to $256$, the number of training epochs to $1000$, the learning rate to $\mathrm{lr} = 10^{-3}$. \item \textbf{Optimization algorithm:} For our \textbf{C-IFair} method, we can use any gradient-based stochastic optimization algorithm.
 In our experiments, we use the AdamW algorithm \citep{loshchilovdecoupled} in PyTorch. \item \textbf{Kernel choice:} For our \textbf{C-IFair} method, we use the Gaussian kernel with multiple bandwidths $c_{\gamma} \gamma$, where $c_{\gamma} \in [0.5, 1.0, 2.0, 4.0, 8.0, 16.0]$, and $\gamma$ is selected using the standard heuristic called the \textit{median heuristic} \citep{gretton2012kernel}.
-We set the number of RFFs to $d_{\mathrm{RFF}} = 128$. \item \textbf{Unfairness penalty: } For our \textbf{C-IFair}, we select the unfairness penalty parameter $\lambda$ from $\{0., 2.0, \dots, 20.0\}$ based on the validation set.
-In the accuracy-fairness trade-off curve (\Cref{fig:tradeoff}), we vary $\lambda$ in $[0, 1, 2, 5, 10, 20, 50, 100, 200]$.
-We fix the temperature parameter $\omega$ in the Mellowmax function \citep{asadi2017alternative} to $\omega = 10.0$ for all experiments.
-For $\epsilon$\textbf{-IFair} and $\ell$\textbf{-IFair}, we choose their penalty parameter values from the suggested value ranges in \citet{zuo2024interventional} and \citet{li2024local} to achieve their best performance. \end{itemize} \item \textbf{CPDAG inference:} To infer a cluster CPDAG for our \textbf{C-IFair} method, we apply the CLOC algorithm \citep{anand2025causal} by employing the Fisher-z's test in the Python package \texttt{causal-learn} \citep{zheng2024causal} with significance level $\alpha = 0.01$.
+We set the number of RFFs to $d_{\mathrm{RFF}} = 128$. \item \textbf{Mellowmax temperature:} Our \textbf{C-IFair} method approximately takes the maximum of the MMDs over adjustment candidate sets using the Mellowmax function \citep{asadi2017alternative}.
+We fix its temperature parameter $\omega$ to $\omega = 10.0$ for all experiments.
+We provide sensitivity analyses of our method to the choice of $\omega$ in \Cref{subsec-add-sensitivity}. \item \textbf{Unfairness penalty: } The unfairness penalty parameter cannot be trained on the training data, as it determines the desired trade-off between accuracy and fairness.
+For our \textbf{C-IFair}, we select the value of parameter $\lambda$ from $\{0., 2.0, \dots, 20.0\}$ based on the validation set; in the accuracy-fairness trade-off curve (\Cref{fig:tradeoff}), we vary $\lambda$ in $[0, 1, 2, 5, 10, 20, 50, 100, 200]$.
+For $\epsilon$\textbf{-IFair} and $\ell$\textbf{-IFair}, we choose their penalty parameter values by following the suggestions by \citet{zuo2024interventional} and \citet{li2024local}.
+Regarding $\epsilon$\textbf{-IFair}, we used the search space commonly used in their paper, which is $\{0, 0.5, 5, 20, 60, 100\}$.
+For $\ell$\textbf{-IFair}, we used the default value in their official implementation. \end{itemize} \item \textbf{CPDAG inference:} To infer a cluster CPDAG for our \textbf{C-IFair} method, we apply the CLOC algorithm \citep{anand2025causal} by employing the Fisher-z's test in the Python package \texttt{causal-learn} \citep{zheng2024causal} with significance level $\alpha = 0.01$.
 To learn a variable-level CPDAG for $\ell$\textbf{-IFair}, we run the Peter-Clark (PC) algorithm \citep{spirtes2000causation} implemented in \texttt{causal-learn} \citep{zheng2024causal} using the Fisher-z' test with $\alpha = 0.01$.
 Regarding $\epsilon$\textbf{-IFair}, following the official implementation with default settings, we run the greedy equivalence search (GES) algorithm \citep{chickering2002learning} implemented in a general causal discovery software named TETRAD \citep{ramsey2018tetrad}. \end{itemize}